 I love that question.
 I offered three suggestions.

-- Use e-mail and content marketing: For this case, don’t just send out e-mail for the sake of sending out e-mail.
-Since you want to find warm leads in your database, the title of the e-mail and the content you include in your e-mail campaign needs to be designed to find out which prospects are addressing targeted challenges that could benefit from your products or company offerings.
+For this case, don’t just send out an e-mail for the sake of sending out e-mail.
+The title of the e-mail and the content you include in your e-mail campaign needs to be designed to find out which prospects are addressing targeted challenges that could benefit from your products or company offerings.
 The title also needs to show urgency, like now.
 So, your title should be something like “if you are looking for solving [challenges] now, here are 5 steps… or Are you evaluating [tools or platforms], you may find this useful.
 This e-mail is very specific and well-designed.
 If they open your e-mail and check out content, you know there may be interest.
 This will enable you to narrow down the list of 30,000 to a quantifiable subset that is more likely to buy.
 You can then follow up on a smaller number of higher quality leads.

-- Use artificial intelligence and content marketing: This approached was shared with me by Lead Crunch, a demand gen company who works closely with their sales and marketing team to discover relevant leads using AI-based platforms.
+This approached was shared with me by Lead Crunch. lead Crunch is a demand gen company who works closely with their sales and marketing team to discover relevant leads using AI-based platforms.
 Basically, you share your top 25 best customer profiles and the information is fed into an AI-based predictive modeling to create an Ideal Customer Profile (ICP).
 Then, you use that profile to find highly relevant and look-alike matches, which becomes a hit list of key target companies for the sales team to target.
 With additional cross-referencing of their database, Lead Crunch can also include buyers at each company to help the sales team engage and approach these prospects.

 To summarize the three approaches I just spoke about:

-Write your own code based on propensity-to-buy hypotheses, like Pawan did.
+- Write your own code based on propensity-to-buy hypotheses, as Pawan did.
 Identify an initial list, then cross-reference with your own existing database.

 Everything I talk about sounds cool, but it takes time and effort and multiple rounds of optimization and modification to get a good list.